 Remember that some state-specific rules determine how easy or difficult it will be for you to enroll in a Medigap supplement before age 65 if you have ESRD.

-To determine whether you’re eligible, it’s a good idea to contact your local Centers for Medicare & Medicaid Services office and ask them about state restrictions for early enrollment in Medicare Supplement Insurance.
+To determine eligibility, it’s a good idea to contact your local Centers for Medicare & Medicaid Services office and ask them about state restrictions for early enrollment in Medicare Supplement Insurance.

 Medicare is by no means required for people with ESRD, especially if you think your current coverage — whether employer coverage or health insurance obtained through the Health Insurance Marketplace — is adequate to meet your needs.
 But it’s probably better to enroll sooner rather than later.

 If you rely on employer coverage, they will cover your kidney-related medical treatment for the first 30 months (2.5 years).
 After that, your Medicare and Social Security benefits will kick in, and Medicare will be your primary insurance payer.

 In some cases, though, you may be able to also retain your employer coverage as a secondary payer for services and drugs which Medicare won’t cover.